YouLiLiao/vuex-electron/README.md

 ### Installation

-Installation of the Vuex Electron easy as 1-2-3.
+Installation of the Vuex Electron easy as 1-2-3-4.

 1. Install package with using of [yarn](https://github.com/yarnpkg/yarn) or [npm](https://github.com/npm/cli):

     ```
-    yarn install vuex-electron
+    yarn install superleo-vuex-electron
     ```

     or

     ```
-    npm install vuex-electron
+    npm install superleo-vuex-electron
     ```

 2. Include plugins in your Vuex store::